California issues Flex Alert amid forecast hot temperatures

-Cal ISO tweeted “Due to heat and tight supply conditions, the California ISO has issued a statewide #FlexAlert for Wednesday, July 28, from 4-9 p.m. encouraging consumers to conserve energy to help alleviate stress on the #powergrid.”
+Cal-ISO tweeted “Due to heat and tight supply conditions, the California ISO has issued a statewide #FlexAlert for Wednesday, July 28, from 4:00-9:00 p.m. encouraging consumers to conserve energy to help alleviate stress on the #powergrid.”

 The Flex Alert encourages consumers to: